antoinemansour7/VehiQ/README.md

 <br>**Rationale:** <br>
 <br>**Qualitative Assessment:** <br>
 <br>**Strengths:** <br>
 As previously mentioned, React has a component architecture that makes it easier to manage large and complex applications due to its encapsulated nature.
 React has a virtual DOM which is a lighter version of the actual DOM in the memory.
 Thus, React has faster and more efficient DOM updates and Browser re-renders since it updates the virtual DOM and then optimizes when updating the real DOM.
 React is the most in-demand web framework as such it has a large and ever-growing community and provides an abundance of resources such as tutorials, forums, and online communities.
 <br>**Weakness:** <br>
 React is based on a flux architecture which can prove hard to learn for developers.
 New concepts such as Actions, Dispatchers, Views, and Stores are hard to understand for beginners.
 Indeed, the Flux architecture can introduce scalability challenges due to a growing set of dependencies between the aforementioned concepts.
 Also, React’s flux architecture forces developers to write many repetitive codes known as boilerplate code to set up the Flux pattern.
 <br>**Use Cases:** <br>

 - React Native allows developers to build mobile applications using JavaScript and React, thus enabling code sharing between the web and mobile platforms.
-- Large-Scale Web Applications: React’s modular architecture and vast tools like Redux and React Router a great assets for building large-scale web applications with multiple UI requirements.
+- **Large-Scale Web Applications**: React’s modular architecture and vast tools like Redux and React Router a great assets for building large-scale web applications with multiple UI requirements.

 <ins><br>**Vue.js**<br></ins>
 **Description:** <br>